uk-x-gov-software-community/uk-x-gov-software-community.github.io/events.md

 Our regular lean coffees meetings are on the 4th Thursday of the month at 11.00-12.00.
 To get an invite please [join the mailchimp list](https://uk-cross-government-software-engineering-community.mailchimpsites.com/)

+Next Lean Coffee: 26 September 11:00 – 12:00

+We are planning a virtual short talk event in on 24th October 2024.
+Around the theme of recent Government Initiatives.
+We have speakers from CCDO Engineering Excellence, TechTrack and Top 75 services team.
+If you would like to know more or have something to present please [contact us](/contact/)

+## Special Interest Groups

 Here are the next meetings for the **Heads of Engineering Special Interest Group**:

 * 11 Sept 2024 - Virtual - 1-3pm: "Effective Logging and Observability"